-- If, through no fault of TCO, cardholder's account does not contain enough money to complete the transfer.
+1. If, through no fault of TCO, cardholder's account does not contain enough money to complete the transfer.

-- If circumstances beyond TCO's control prevent the transfer.
+3. If circumstances beyond TCO's control prevent the transfer.
 These circumstances may include, but are not limited to, any of the following events: fire, flood, or other catastrophe, legal acts of public authorities, strikes, riots, demonstrations, failure of communications or power supply or mechanical difficulties with the equipment which could not be reasonably foreseen or provided against.

-- If your account has been blocked to prevent unauthorized usage.
+5. If your account has been blocked to prevent unauthorized usage.

-- There may be other exceptions.
+6. There may be other exceptions.

 In no case will TCO be liable for any indirect or consequential damages.

 DISCLOSURE OF ACCOUNT INFORMATION TO THIRD PARTIES

 TCO will disclose information to third parties about cardholder's account or the transfers made: (1) Where it is necessary for completing transfers; or (2) In order to verify the existence and condition of cardholder's account to a third party, such as a credit bureau or merchant, or (3) In order to comply with government agency or court orders, or (4) If cardholder gives TCO written permission.
 If cardholder's parent or guardian wishes to have access to the account information, cardholder must come to the Tiger Card Office and complete an information disclosure form.

 DISCLOSURE OF RIGHT TO RECEIVE DOCUMENTATION OF TRANSFERS

 2. Periodic statements.
 Statements and other information regarding your debit account may be sent via electronic mail or US mail at the address you have provided to the University.
 Cardholder should promptly notify TCO in writing of any address change.
 Cardholder may come by the office anytime during regular business hours and TCO will provide cardholder with one account statement per month free of charge.

 IN CASE OF ERRORS OR QUESTIONS ABOUT YOUR ELECTRONIC TRANSFERS

 If cardholder believes statement or receipt is wrong or if more information is needed about the transfer listed on the statement or receipt, immediately call: (225) 578-4300 or write: Tiger Card Office, Louisiana State University, 144 LSU Union, Baton Rouge, Louisiana 70803 Email: email@example.com

-TCO must hear from cardholder no later than sixty (60) days after the statement on which the transaction first appeared is available.
+Cardholder must notify TCO no later than sixty (60) days after the statement on which the transaction first appeared is available.

 When calling or writing regarding suspect transactions:

-- Describe the error or the transfer that is in question, and explain as clearly as possible why there may be an error or why more information is needed.
+2. Describe the error or the transfer that is in question, and explain as clearly as possible why there may be an error or why more information is needed.

-- Give the date and dollar amount of the suspected error.
+3. Give the date and dollar amount of the suspected error.

-- Give telephone number where TCO may contact cardholder during normal business hours.
+4. Give telephone number where TCO may contact cardholder during normal business hours.